havertz2110/database-assignment-1/README.md

 - 2. Write code ( u can write in c++, python or java; but i chose python because it is easier ) to create SQL files containing the commands to insert information from Excel sheets into corresponding tables in a database.
 Then, if you run the output file, it will fill the tables for you.

-p/s: i will write more, j think so
+p/s: i will write more, i think so